Roasted Broccoli, Chicken and Cheddar Quinoa Bake

 -While the quinoa is cooking, prepare your vegetables.
-Place the broccoli florets and chopped red onions on a foil-lined baking sheet.
-Drizzle with olive oil, and add a pinch of salt and the red pepper flakes.
+Place the broccoli florets and chopped red onions on the prepared baking sheet.
+Drizzle with olive oil, and add a generous pinch of salt and the red pepper flakes.
 Toss to coat.

--Transfer the quinoa mixture into a 9×9 inch baking pan (or whatever size pan you happen to have, obviously) and smooth the top.
+-Transfer the quinoa mixture to a medium baking dish (or oven-proof skillet) and lightly smooth the top.

 - 3 cups broccoli florets

 - 1¾ cups low-sodium chicken stock

 - 1 14.5- ounce can diced tomatoes drained (roughly 1½ cups tomatoes)

 - 1¾ cups cheddar cheese divided (I like sharp, but feel free to use mild if you prefer.)

 - ¼ cup whole-wheat panko bread crumbs optional

 - Pre-heat your oven to 375 degrees.